womenindata-barcelona/womenindata-barcelona/README.md

 Also, you will find all the necessary info regarding our webinars and workshops:

 - Mentoring program 📫
-- Intro to Github 🌱
+- Intro to GitHub 🌱

 If you wish to collaborate with us, feel free to send us an email to barcelonachapter@womenindata.org 💞️